Philips CPAP and BiPAP Lawsuits

 Understanding the Philips CPAP Lawsuits

-Individual lawsuits concerning Philips CPAP machines, BiPAP machines, and mechanical ventilators have been centralized into a multi-district litigation (MDL) before one judge in the Western District of Pennsylvania.
+Individual lawsuits concerning the following Philips machines have been centralized into a multi-district litigation (MDL).
+The MDL is before one judge in the Western District of Pennsylvania

-If you used a recalled Philips sleep apnea machine or ventilator and have experienced any of the adverse health conditions listed above, you may be able to participate in the litigation.
+Did you use a recalled Philips sleep apnea machine or ventilator and have experienced any of the adverse health conditions listed above?
+You may be able to participate in the litigation.

 CPAP lawsuits address the potentially dangerous and deadly side effects alleged to be caused by malfunctions in Philips ventilators and Philips sleep apnea machines.
 Plaintiffs claim that Philips knew of the health risks associated with PE-PUR foam but did not warn consumers.